jason-p-cress/kafka-aiops-metric-connector/README.md

 <h2>Configuring:</h2>

 NOTE: if SevOne is placing metrics in Avro format, you must obtain the SevOne Avro schema from the
       SevOne Data Bus server.
-Replace the file 'config/sevone-avro-schema.json' with the schema obtained from SDB.
+Replace the file 'config/avro-schema.json' with the schema obtained from SDB.

-The properties file can be found at 'config/sevone-watson-datachannel.py'.
+The properties file can be found at 'config/kafka-aiops-metric-connector.props'.
 The following properties need to be configured:

-	**sevOneKafkaDataFormat** - either "Avro" or "JSON".
-Defaults to "Avro" **sevOneKafkaTopicName** - the SevOne Data Bus kafka topic name.
-Defaults to "sdb" **sevOneKafkaServers** - one or more SDB kafka server:port combinations, separated by commas.
+	**sourceKafkaDataFormat** - either "Avro" or "JSON".
+Defaults to "Avro" **sourceKafkaTopicName** - the kafka topic name.
+Defaults to "sdb" **sourceKafkaServers** - one or more SDB kafka server:port combinations, separated by commas.
 Required.

 	   e.g.:
-	            sevOneKafkaServers = "sevonedbhost1:9092,sevonedbhost2:9092"
+	            sourceKafkaServers = "host1:9092,host2:9092"

-	**sevOneKafkaSSL** - set to 'true' if the SevOne Data Bus Kafka server requires SSL.
-If true, then edit the config/sevone-kafka-ssl.props to include the CA and server certificates, and the key file.
+	**sourceKafkaSSL** - set to 'true' if the Kafka server requires SSL.
+If true, then edit the config/source-kafka-ssl.props to include the CA and server certificates, and the key file.

-        **watsonProductTarget** - currently not implemented
-	**publishType** - currently not implemented
+        **watsonProductTarget** - will either be "pi" for Predictive Insights, or "aiops" for CloudPak for AIOps **publishType** - can be configured to publish to Predictive Insights REST mediation server's Kafka topic.
-	**watsonKafkaServers** - one or more Watson AIOops kafka servers for the mediation service, separated by commas.
+                          If this is desired, set to "kafka".
+Otherwise, use "rest" **watsonKafkaServers** - one or more Watson AIOops kafka servers for the PI mediation service, separated by commas.
 Required.
-	**watsonKafkaTopicName** -  the topic name of the configured kafka.
+	**watsonKafkaTopicName** -  the topic name of the PI kafka.
 Defaults to 'metrics'.
+Do not change this unless you have a good reason.
-	**watsonMetricGroup** - metric group name used when subitting metrics.
-Defaults to 'sevone' **watsonTopicName** - the name of the Watson MAD topic that was created to ingest kafka/REST metrics in Predictive Insights, Metric Manager, or Watson MAD.
+	**watsonMetricGroup** - metric group name used when subitting metrics via rest.
+Defaults to 'sevone'.
+This is used in the AIOps metric search UI **watsonTopicName** - the name of the Watson MAD topic that was created to ingest kafka/REST metrics in Predictive Insights, Metric Manager, or Watson MAD.
 Required.
 	**watsonTopicAggInterval** - the aggregation interval of the Watson topic in minutes.
 Defaults to 5.
 Not strictly required to be set correctly, but will give accurate information regarding the number of metrics, resources, and indicators per topic interval, which is useful for sizing.
-	**watsonKafkaSSL** - set to 'true' if the Watson Kafka server requires SSL.
+	**watsonKafkaSSL** - set to 'true' if the Predictive Insights Kafka server requires SSL.
 If true, then edit the config/watson-kafka-ssl.props to include the CA and server certificates, and the key file.

-	**restMediationServicePort** - currently not implemented
+	**restMediationServiceHost** - if publishing to the Predictive Insights REST API, this is the host that is running the REST mediation service.
-	**logUniqueIndicators** - "true" or "false".
+	**restMediationServicePort** - if publishing to the Predictive Insights REST API, this is the TCP port **logUniqueIndicators** - "true" or "false".
 If set to "true", every unique indicator name collected per interval is logged in the datachannel log file.
 Useful to identify whether missing expected metrics are actually being received by the datachannel.